ajmpawlik/Bank_tech_test/README.md

 ### User stories

 As a client of a BANK,
-so that I could store my money on my basic account,
+so that I could store my money on the basic account,
 I can make a deposit.